SerenaFeng/SerenaFeng.github.io/_posts/2019-04-10-istio-sidecar-injector.md

 ```

 As seen above, it defines [mesh-wide variables](<https://istio.io/docs/reference/config/istio.mesh.v1alpha1/>)
 shared by all Envoy instances.
+For instance `mixerCheckServer` and `mixerReportServer` indicates
+the proxies where to report the policy check calls and policy report calls; while `ingressService`
+defines which Kubernetes service is the istio ingress controller.

 ## Manually